 Signs that it may be time for a replacement:

-- If your toilet is wobbling or rocking at the base, it could be a loose mounting bolts, a rotten subfloor, or a worn out wax ring.
-If the cause of the problem can be easily repaired or replaced, then it may be cost effective to keep your toilet.
+- If your toilet is wobbling or rocking at the base, it could be a loose mounting bolt, a rotten subfloor, or a worn-out wax ring.
+If the cause of the problem can be easily repaired or replaced, then it may be cost-effective to keep your toilet.
 But, if the subfloor is damaged and it needs to be professionally repaired, you may be better off with a new toilet that weighs less to prevent future subfloor damage.

 - If your toilet is old and chipped or cracked, or if it’s a newer model but it sustained damage as a result of poor installation or repair, you should consider a replacement.
 Cracks can lead to water leaks, which reduce the toilet’s efficiency and can cause mold and floor damage.